tiyasa2003/Crowd-Simulation-/README.md

 Worked on visualization of crowd movement using heatmaps and path analysis, Assisted in integrating different modules of the system, Contributed to testing and analyzing simulation outputs
-### Acknowledgement

-Based on work by Sankhyapriyo Dey.